coiled/data-science-at-scale/README.md

 Also, if you'd like to watch and **not** code along, you'll also have a great time and these notebooks will be downloadable afterwards also.

 If you are going to code along and use the [Anaconda distribution](https://www.anaconda.com/download/) of Python 3 (see below), I ask that you install it before the session.

-**Note:** We may be making some live submissions to [Kaggle](https://www.kaggle.com) so, if you want to do that, get yourself an account before the session.

 ## Getting set up computationally